lupyuen/pinephone-nuttx/README.md

 _Why NuttX?_

-NuttX might be a fun way to teach more people about the internals of Phone Operating Systems.
+NuttX is tiny and might be a fun way to teach more people about the internals of Phone Operating Systems.
+(Without digging deep into the entire Linux Stack)

 Someday we might have a cheap, fast, responsive and tweakable phone running on NuttX!